 - Fertilization is the most important stage of the procedure, where sperm and eggs are combined.
 Conventional fertilization simply mixes the two samples and incubates them.
 However, in case of limited sperm count or failure of previous IVF attempts, the ICSI method might be used.

-- The last step of the procedure is the embryo transfer.
+- The last step of the procedure is embryo transfer.
 You might be given a sedative, after which a thin tube would be inserted in your uterus and the embryo transferred inside you.

 Choosing the Clinic

-As mentioned earlier, clinician and lab play a very vital role in determining the success of the IVF procedure.
+As mentioned earlier, clinicians and lab play a very vital role in determining the success of the IVF procedure.
 Thus, choosing the right clinic becomes all the more crucial.
 Here are few things you should be looking for: